About the Show

 In hearing eight, the Baghdad Blogger, Salam Pax, sheds light on what daily life in Baghdad was like for ordinary Iraqis and warns that Iraq is becoming an Islamist state.

 Hearing eight witnesses: Salam Abdul-Munem (aka "Salam Pax", Baghdad-based Iraqi architect, blogger, translator and journalist); Brendan O'Leary (Lauder Professor of Political Science, University of Pennsylvania); Tim Finch (Refugee Council); George Graham (Advocacy and Policy Officer, International Rescue Committee); and Patrick Seale (British writer, journalist and consultant on Middle East affairs).

-In this live 90-minute programme, presented by Jon Snow, The Iraq Commission will present its recommendations.
-The key question: should Britain's policy change?
+Live show presented by Jon Snow.
+The Iraq Commission presents its recommendations.
+The key question - should Britain's policy change?
 The answers will be compelling.
-Following the programme, the final report will be delivered to the Prime Minister and the leaders of the main political parties.